"

 The multiple disabilities category refers to

-concomitant impairments (such as intellectual disability-blindness or intellectual disability-orthopedic impairment), the combination of which causes such severe educational needs that they cannot be accommodated in special education programs solely for one of the impairments.
+concomitant impairments (such as intellectual disability-blindness or intellectual disability-orthopedic impairment), the combination of which causes such severe educational needs that cannot be accommodated in special education programs solely for one of the impairments.
 Multiple disabilities does not include deaf-blindness.
 (IDEA)

-2% or less of students qualifying for services under the IDEA have a multiple disabilities designation (National Center for Education Statistics, 2022).
+Two percent or less of students qualifying for services under the IDEA have a multiple disabilities designation (National Center for Education Statistics, 2022).

 Strengths